-The Donnellson Quadrangle is located in southeastern Iowa on the Southern Iowa Drift Plain landform region (Prior and Kohrt, 2006).
+The West Point Quadrangle is located in Lee County on the Southern Iowa drift plain landform region (Prior and Kohrt, 2006).
 The map area is dominated by loess mantled till plains in the uplands, and coarse to fine grained alluvial deposits within Sugar Creek and its tributaries.
 Glacial till is only exposed in drainages and steep sideslopes.
-The Quaternary stratigraphy of the region consists of 2 to 5 m (7-15 ft) of Peoria Formation loess over a well-developed Yarmouth-Sangamon paleosol formed in Pre-Illinoian till.
-The Illinoian moraine lies less than three miles to the east of the Donnellson Quadrangle.
-The thickness of Quaternary materials varies widely across the quadrangle generally ranging from 0 to 18 m (0-60 ft).
-Based on well data, the maximum thickness is 55 m (180 ft) in the southern part of the mapping area.
+The Quaternary stratigraphy of the region consists of 2 to 5 m (7-15 ft) of Peoria Formation loess overlying paleosol formed in glacial till.
+In the eastern half of the quadrangle, the Peoria Formation overlies the Illinoian till plain.
+This glacier did not advance very far into Iowa, and the terminal moraine extends roughly north to south through the City of West Point.
+The Illinoian till generally has a thickness ranging from 3 to 10 m (10-33 ft), but reaches a maximum thickness of 15 m (50 ft) near the terminal moraine.
+The Illinoian till overlies Pre-Illinoian deposits with an intervening Yarmouth Paleosol.
+To the west of the moraine, loess overlies a well-developed Yarmouth-Sangamon paleosol formed in Pre-Illinoian till.
+The thickness of Quaternary materials varies widely across the quadrangle ranging from 0 to 18 m (0-60 ft).
+Based on well data, the maximum thickness is 97 m (320 ft) in the southeastern part of the mapping area.
 Bedrock exposures are found along Sugar Creek and its tributaries.
 Mississippian and Pennsylvanian units dominate the bedrock surface.
-An accompanying map of the bedrock geology of the Donnellson Quadrangle has been published concurrently with this map.
+An accompanying map of the bedrock geology of the West Point Quadrangle has been published concurrently with this map.

 Mapping the Donnellson and West Point quadrangles is the fourth phase of a multi-year program to map the surficial and bedrock geology of southeast Iowa.
 It has been nearly 40 years since Hallberg (1980a,b) established the stratigraphy for the Illinoian and Pre-Illinoian glacial advances in eastern and southeastern Iowa.
-The majority of the drill cores and outcrops for those studies were to the north and east of the Donnellson Quadrangle and provide the stratigraphic framework for the mapping area.
+The majority of the drill cores and outcrops for those studies were to the north and east of the West Point Quadrangle and provide the stratigraphic framework for the mapping area.
 Additional data available since that time (LiDAR, DEMs, and digital soil surveys) has allowed for the refinement of the Illinoian boundary and greater detail in mapping the valleys.
 Previous mapping under the STATEMAP program included the Lowell and Danville quadrangles in FY16 (Clark et al., 2017a,b; Tassier-Surine et al., 2017a,b), the Sperry and West Burlington quadrangles in FY17 (Clark et al., 2018a,b; Tassier-Surine, 2018a,b), and the Mount Pleasant and Salem quadrangles in FY18 (Clark et al., 2019a,b; Tassier-Surine et al., 2019a,b).
 The only other surficial map of the area consists of the Des Moines 4° x 6° Quadrangle at a scale of 1:1,000,000 (Hallberg et al., 1991).
 Several Iowa Geological Survey (IGS) field trip guidebooks outline the Pleistocene, Devonian, and Mississippian stratigraphy (Witzke et al., 2002; Witzke and Tassier-Surine, 2001), but their focus is on the area near Burlington (to the east).